-Xu Bing: Gravitational Arena
+Exhibition — Xu Bing: Gravitational Arena

 Capturing the tension, interaction and relationship among different civilizations.

-For "Square Word Calligraphy," the artist designed a calligraphic system in which English words come to resemble Chinese characters.
-Like a linguistic breeder, he combines Chinese calligraphy with English writing to create a new composite that contains real meanings.
+In Square Word Calligraphy, Xu designed a calligraphic system whereby English words take on the appearance of Chinese characters.
+As a linguistic innovator, he merges Chinese calligraphy with English writing to create a unique blend that carries real meanings.

-The title of the work – "Gravitational Arena" – also embodies diverse layers of profound meanings for the artist.
+The title of the piece, Gravitational Arena, embodies a myriad of profound meanings for the artist.